Delhi riots: HC asks jail officials to shift Jamia student to guest house for exams

 The Delhi High Court Thursday directed the jail authorities to forthwith take Jamia Millia Islamia (JMI) student Asif Iqbal Tanha, arrested in a case related to the northeast Delhi riots earlier this year, to a guest house to enable him to study and appear in examinations scheduled from Friday.

-Justice Manoj Kumar Ohri also asked the jail superintendent to permit the accused to take studying material with him and also provide him any other teaching material, if required.
+Justice Manoj Kumar Ohri also asked the jail superintendent to permit the accused to take studying material with him and provide him other teaching material, if required.

-Tanha was directed to be taken to a guest house in Lajpat Nagar, which was suggested by the police and also agreed by his counsel.
+Tanha was directed to be taken to a guest house in Lajpat Nagar as suggested by the police and agreed by his counsel.

+He will be brought back to jail after the three exams are over.

-The court also allowed Tanha to make a phone call to his counsel once a day during his stay at the guest house.
+The court also allowed Tanha to make a phone call to his counsel for 10 minutes once a day during his stay at the guest house.

+A trial court has granted him three-day custody parole -- December 4, 5 and 7 -- to appear in compartment/ supplementary exams of BA Persian (Hons).

 Tanha was arrested on May 19 in the case for allegedly being part of a premeditated conspiracy in the riots.